-Undergraduate, graduate and doctorate academic programs at Benedictine University are housed in the College of Business, the College of Education and Health Services, the College of Liberal Arts, the College of Science, the Moser College of Adult and Professional Studies and the Global College.
+Undergraduate, graduate, doctoral and certificate programs at Benedictine University are housed in the Daniel L. Goodwin College of Business, the College of Liberal Arts, the College of Science and Health and the School of Education.

 Advancing the liberal arts experience of students is a key component of a Benedictine University education.
 The College of Liberal Arts provides this to undergraduates through its major and minor programs, interdisciplinary offerings, support for the core curriculum and to adult undergraduate and graduate students.

 The College of Science and Health includes the departments of Biology, Biochemistry/Molecular Biology, Chemistry and Biochemistry, Physics and Engineering, Mathematics and Computer Science as well as Health Administration, Nursing and Nutrition and Public Health.
 At the graduate level, the College offers a master's degree in clinical exercise physiology, public health, nursing, nutrition, integrative physiology and molecular and cellular biology.